Changissnz/selfinterest/README.md

 Deficits become present in the use of any artificial axiom.
-The artificial axiom is one that inadvertently promotes mimicry by certain sentient beings of others in order to demonstrate the corresponding proper practice.
+The artificial axiom is one that inadvertently promotes mimicry by certain sentient beings of others in order to demonstrate the corresponding proper practice; but the artificial axiom of following as virtue is instead direct.
 Preferably, authentic usage of the artificial axiom, an independent propensity for the artificial axiom, instead of mimicry, where the positive influence for the proper use logically assumes one or more sources of influence can work